Physicslibrary/Threejs-VR-Physics/README.md

 [https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html](https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html)

+To exit simulation, press left Touch controller menu button.

 Code webxr_vr_mass_on_a_spring.html uses a subset of three.js r115 (three.module.js, VRButton.js, and BoxLineGeometry.js).
 Complete three.js can be downloaded from threejs website.

 Code webxr_vr_mass_on_a_spring.html is developed on a Raspberry Pi 3 Model B+ and tested on Oculus Quest.
-There is a short tutorial on how to write three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P (experimental Feb 10, 2020)":
+There is a short tutorial on how to write three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P":

 [https://github.com/Physicslibrary/Threejs-WebXR-67P](https://github.com/Physicslibrary/Threejs-WebXR-67P)